nextflow-io/nextflow/docs/module.md

 Modules can define binary scripts that are locally scoped to the processes defined by the tasks.

-To enable this feature, enable the following flag in your pipeline script or configuration file:
+To enable this feature, enable the following flag in your pipeline configuration file:

 ```groovy
 nextflow.enable.moduleBinaries = true